Nathan Eovaldi: Pitching style

-As a starting pitcher, Eovaldi is associated primarily with his electric four-seam fastball, which he throws at speeds that regularly approach 100 miles per hour.
+As a starting pitcher, Eovaldi is associated primarily with his electric four-seam fastball, which he regularly throws at 96-97 mph, occasionally topping out at 101 mph.
 Although a pitcher with his high-velocity fastball would traditionally be labeled as a power pitcher, Eovaldi has not, for most of his career, accumulated the high strikeout totals associated with fellow hard-throwing right-handers like Jacob DeGrom and Justin Verlander.
-This phenomenon is explained by Eovaldi's regular use of his wide secondary arsenal to complement his fastball.
+This result is explained by Eovaldi's regular use of his wide secondary arsenal to complement his fastball.
 Eovaldi throws a slider in the mid to high 80s, a cut fastball in the low 90s, a curveball in the high 70s, and a split-finger fastball in the high 80s, giving him a total of five distinct pitches.
 In 2021, he was the only pitcher to throw five different pitches at a rate of 10% or higher.
-Rather than exclusively trying overwhelm his hitters with a combination of hard fastballs in the strike zone and sliders thrown out of the zone, Eovaldi throws all five of his pitches within the strike zone in an effort to generate weak swings that result in ground balls or popups.
+Rather than exclusively trying to overwhelm his hitters with a combination of hard fastballs in the strike zone and sliders thrown out of the zone, Eovaldi throws all five of his pitches within the strike zone in an effort to generate weak swings that result in ground balls or popups.
 The amount of weak bat-to-ball contact that Eovaldi generates is due to the difficulty of predicting which of his five distinct pitches will be thrown at a given time, leading even the most accomplished hitters to guess incorrectly and swing at a slow curveball when expecting a splitter, for example.